stripathi669/Meme-Generator/README.md

 # Meme-Generator
 A simple meme generator.
-Images are currently static.
+Images are currently static